Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Timeout when connecting to service

-* Verify that your connection string is correct.
+* Verify that the connection string or fully qualified domain name specified when creating the client is correct.
-* Check firewall and ports and that the AMQP port 5671 is open.
+* Check the firewall and port permissions in your hosting environment and that the AMQP ports 5671 and 5762 are open.
   * Make sure that the endpoint is allowed through firewall.
 * Try using websockets, which connects on port 443.
 See [Configure web sockets](#configure-web-sockets).
 * See if your network is blocking specific IP addresses.